maxx1128/eleventy-personal-site/posts/2019-05-05-integrity.md

 What about if they eat meat once every two years?
 Every six months?
 Once a month?
 Every two weeks?
 Once a week?
 At what point does this person move from "has integrity" to "doesn't have integrity?"

-Another option is integrity is a sliding scale, not a black and white label.
+Another option for integrity is a sliding scale, not a black and white label.
 A vegetarian who eats meat once a month has some integrity, but one who only eats it once a year has more.
 This already sounds more reasonable.

 If that's the case, the question's no longer "do I have integrity?"
 It's "do I have as much integrity as I want?"